analogdevicesinc/VSCode-Maxim/readme.md

 3. Set your target microcontroller correctly.
 See [Changing the Target Microcontroller](#Changing-the-Target-Microcontroller), and then return here.

 4. That's it!
-The "Hello World" project is ready to build, debug, and modify.
+The "Hello World" project can be opened with `File > Open Folder` from within VS Code and is ready to build, debug, and modify.
 Some common next steps are:
     * [Testing the Setup](#Testing-the-Setup)
     * [Adding Source Files](#Adding-Source-Files)
     * [Building](#Building)